First, a little story:

 Sam: And this all happens instantly?

-Alex: No, no, I will set a maximum speed inside space.
+Alex: I thought about that.
+I will set a maximum speed inside space.
 And time will just happen.
-I wonder what it will be like?
+It is going to be cool.

 Now, let's learn about our (real) Universe!